vamsikatta7/vamsikatta/README.md

 B Tech., Chemical Engineering @ NIT Nagpur, India

 ### Work Experience
+Bettaway Pallet Systems, New Jersey, USA (Jan 2024 – May 2024) Logistics Analyst
+-  Leveraged Python to analyze Bettaway’s Pallet data, extracting correlations between pallet prices and economic indicators
+-  Identified economic trends such as LEI, CASS, and Housing Indices impacting pallet usage, for strategic decision-making.
+-  Used Machine Learning Models to predict the best price range for a profitable business

+Mars Inc., New Jersey, USA (Jan 2024 – May 2024) Operations Analyst
+-  Lead a team of 4 with diverse academic backgrounds to resolve Extruder downtime issues and recover $ 100k per extruder
+-  Performed Data wrangling & utilized Machine Learning algorithms to create models & optimize extruder parameters for predictive analysis

 RELIANCE INDUSTRIES LIMITED- Mumbai, India
-Process Automation Engineer                                                                                                              Feb 2022 – June 2022
+Process Automation Engineer (Feb 2022 – June 2022)
 -  Simulated and optimized distillation column operations using ASPEN to achieve a 15% reduction in energy consumption
 -  Implemented APC Systems in refineries, achieving production consistency, and enabling reliable production planning

-Operations Manager                                                                                                                        July 2018 – Feb 2022
+Operations Manager (July 2018 – Feb 2022)
 -  Boosted revenue by $ 1M by eliminating bottlenecks to enhance throughput, resulting in increased production capacity
 -  Developed data-driven forecasting models to predict and improve product quality using data from the past decade
 -  Built plant turnaround schedules using MS Project to optimize resource allocation and reduce downtime by 5-10%